viamrobotics/docs/docs/getting-started/installation.md

 sudo raspi-config
 ```

-Select Advanced Options -> I2C -> <YES> to enable the I2C driver by kernel.
+Select "Interfacing Options" -> I2C -> <YES> to enable the I2C driver by kernel.

 ![Screenshot of the Raspi Config screen with a red box and red arrow pointing to the "5 Interfacing Options" option where you can find the I2C driver](../tutorials/img/Installation-Raspberry-Pi-I2C-Raspi-Config-Interfacing-Options.png)